Valerie Fenchel: Founder & Principal Attorney

 Valerie only accepts clients that are able to treat their partner with respect and protect the best interests of their children.
 She treats her clients like family and provides the level of attention and care required to assure that they are always informed and empowered throughout the legal process.
 Valerie advises clients solely based on what she believes is in their best interest, even if that means advising her clients to not file for divorce, or requiring that her clients complete several sessions with a therapist before moving forward with a parenting plan.

 Valerie graduated Phi Beta Kappa with High Honors from UC Santa Barbara and earned her J.D. from UC Davis School of Law where she served as President of the Negotiations Team.
 She previously practiced exclusively family law at premier law firms in the San Francisco Bay area, which focused on the representation of high net worth individuals and families.
 She lectures college students and addresses professional groups on pertinent family law issues.
+Valerie was nominated as a Rising Star for Super Lawyers.

 Valerie jokes that family law is in her blood.
 Her mother, and Fenchel Family Law’s Of-Counsel, has a Mediation and Collaborative family law practice in Walnut Creek, and her father is a forensic accountant that has served as expert witness on behalf of family law litigants.
 When she is not working, you can find Valerie watching Shark Tank, jogging along the Bay, or planning her next beach vacation.

-Tessa Weeks: Senior Associate Attorney
+Julia K. Quinn: Senior Associate Attorney